awsdocs/aws-transfer-user-guide/doc_source/create-server-ftp.md

         For more information about CloudWatch logging, see [Log activity with CloudWatch](monitoring.md#monitoring-enabling)\.
 **Note**
 You can't view end user activity in CloudWatch if you don't specify a logging role\.
-If you don't want to set up a CloudWatch logging role, choose **Choose an existing role**, but don't select a logging role\.
+If you don't want to set up a CloudWatch logging role, select **Choose an existing role**, but don't select a logging role\.

    1. For **Cryptographic algorithm options**, choose a security policy that contains the cryptographic algorithms enabled for use by your server\.